 In the past year, I’ve spent a lot of time focused on putting in the work to be my best self and live my best life.
 And I want that life to be super dope.

 One of the biggest hobbies I awoke from its far-too-long slumber was reading.
 I have been reading so many of those things called books that you hold in your hand.
 Because I’ve got to feel it to really feel it, if you know what I’m talking about.

 Some of these books are inspiring by being riddled with the anecdotes of their authors.
 Others are specific to the life I’m determined to lead in comedy and presence and badassery.
 All of them have left me slack-jawed, blown away, and frustratingly reflective (in a good, healthy, forward momentum kind of way).

-So let me share with you these seven books you need to read to live a super dope life:
+So let me share with you these six books you need to read to live a super dope life:

 You Are a Badass by Jen Sincero

 You’ve probably heard of this book from the brilliant Jen Sincero.
 But I’m telling you about it again because every ounce of praise and hype you’ve heard about the power this book has to change your brain space is true.
 We are all badasses and the author helps us navigate and recognize this dopeness through those blind common sense moments.
 And bonus for those of you who are looking to harness your money-making potential, You Are a Badass at Making Money is the follow up title and DEAR GOD YOU NEED THIS IN YOUR LIFE, ESPECIALLY IF YOU ARE A FREELANCER OR CREATIVE!